Ruhollah Khomeini: Death and funeral

 Khomeini's health declined several years prior to his death.
 After spending eleven days in Jamaran hospital, he died on 3 June 1989 after suffering five heart attacks in ten days.
+His daughter confirmed that at the time, he was battling stomach cancer.

 Large numbers of Iranians took to the streets to publicly mourn his death and in the scorching summer heat, fire trucks sprayed water on the crowds to cool them.
 At least 10 mourners were trampled to death, more than 400 were badly hurt and several thousand more were treated for injuries sustained in the ensuing pandemonium.

 On 5 June, the coffin with Khomeini's body was put on display in north Tehran allowing hundreds of thousands of mourners to see the body.

 The next day it was determined that the planned funeral procession to the cemetery would be impossible because several million mourners had gathered and blocked the streets.
-Eventually after the Salat al-Janazah (funeral prayer) lead by Grand Ayatollah Mohammad-Reza Golpaygani, the body was flown by helicopter to the cemetery.
+Eventually after the Salat al-Janazah (funeral prayer) led by Grand Ayatollah Mohammad-Reza Golpaygani, the body was flown by helicopter to the cemetery.

 At the cemetery, the crowd surged past the makeshift barriers and the authorities lost control of the events.
 According to journalist John Kifner of The New York Times:

 Mourning men pull the coffin with Khomeini's body from the helicopter.

 The crowd, much of it made up of Revolutionary Guards detailed to maintain order, pulled the coffin from the helicopter and began parading it around the makeshift compound surrounding the gravesite.
 As the excitement grew, the body of the Ayatollah, wrapped in a white burial shroud, fell out of the flimsy wooden coffin, and in a mad scene people in the crowd reached to touch the shroud.
 The soldiers pushed and wrestled, finally firing warning shots, to get the body back.
 Ayatollah Khomeini's son, Ahmad, was knocked from his feet.
 But even as the soldiers pushed the body back into the helicopter, the crowd swarmed over the craft, dragging it back down as it tried to take off.
 Others jumped into the hole dug for the Ayatollah's body.
 The troops drove the crowd back, finally clearing the compound enough to allow the helicopter to take off, its rotors scattering more mourners.

 The second funeral was held under much tighter security five hours later.
 This time, Khomeini's casket was made of steel, and in accordance with Islamic tradition, the casket was only to carry the body to the burial site.
 In 1995, his son Ahmad was buried next to him.
 Khomeini's grave is now housed within a larger mausoleum complex.